wogus00/csc207-week3/README.md

     - We also need to consider "OutOfMemoryError" especially for large files.
     - We also want to make sure to not make conflict when two or more people try update.
     - We also had problems with merging, but it has been resolved.
+    - (testing and practicing git merge from different branches)